 1. 99Pledges Sports Team Fundraisers

 99Pledges specializes in helping organizations like yours host the most engaging yet simple fundraisers possible.
-With a focus on pledge campaigns, these fundraisers are a great way to drum up community support and raise money for a cause you care about!
+We focus on pledge campaigns, which are an excellent way to drum up community support and raise money for a cause you care about!

-With a pledge fundraising campaign, participants (likely team members) gather support in the form of pledges, or promised donations to be collected at a future date.
-Donations are often pledged as a certain amount of money per lap/mile/point/other activity successfully completed within the timeframe.
+With a pledge fundraising campaign, participants (likely team members) gather support through pledges, or promised donations to be collected at a future date.
+Donations are often pledged as a certain amount of money per lap/mile/point/other activity completed within the timeframe.

 By using easy-to-share individual fundraising pages for each player, participants can gather donations from far and wide with social media and other digital tools (with the help of a parent for younger participants, of course).